Ileana Citaristi

-Ileana Citaristi is an Italian Odissi and Chhau dancer, and dance instructor based in Bhubaneswar, India.
+Ileana Citaristi (born 16 November 1951) is an Italian Odissi and Chhau dancer, and dance instructor based in Bhubaneswar, India.
 She was awarded the 43rd National Film Awards for Best Choreography for Yugant in 1995 and became, in 2006, the first dancer of foreign origin to be conferred the Padma Shri for her contributions to Odissi.
+She received the Sangeet Natak Akademi award for Odissi dance.

 Early life

 Citaristi, a native of Bergamo, Italy, the daughter of Severino Citaristi, a leading politician of the Democrazia Cristiana party of Italy.
 She spent five years as an actress in traditional and experimental theatre in Italy before deciding to learn Kathakali.

 She went to Kerala, where she spent three rigorous months studying Kathakali before she went to Odisha on the advice of her Kathakali guru, Krishnan Namboodari.

 Since 1979, she has been living in Odisha.
 She holds a Doctorate of Philosophy with a thesis on 'Psychoanalysis and Eastern Mythology'.